-Chief Executive Officer, together with the Compliance Manager, are responsible for implementing, reviewing and monitoring the controls outlined in this DRS on a regular basis to ensure they remain appropriate and effective.
+The Head of Funds Management, together with the Compliance Manager, are responsible for implementing, reviewing and monitoring the controls outlined in this DRS on a regular basis to ensure they remain appropriate and effective.
 Where there is a breach of this or any other policy (including the associated controls), it will be dealt with in accordance with the Incident Management and Breach Reporting Policy.